Data- and Variance-dependent Regret Bounds for Online Tabular MDPs: Preliminaries

 We consider three regimes for how the loss functions $\ell_1,\ldots,\ell_T$ are generated.
 In the adversarial regime, we make no generative assumption.
 At the beginning of episode $t$, the environment arbitrarily selects a loss function $\ell_t \in [0,1]^{S \times A}$.
-Specifically, $\ell_t$ may depend on the learner's algorithm (but not the learner’s randomness) and on the past state-action trajectories and incurred losses.
+Specifically, $\ell_t$ may adapt to the past history but not to the learner’s fresh randomness in the current episode.
 In the stochastic regime, the loss functions $\ell_1,\ldots,\ell_T$ are sampled i.i.d.~from a fixed and unknown distribution $\calD$.

 The \emph{stochastic regime with adversarial corruption} generalizes both the stochastic and adversarial regimes.
 Let $\ell'_1,\ldots,\ell'_T$ be sampled i.i.d.~from a fixed and unknown distribution $\calD$, and let the observed loss functions $\ell_1,\ldots,\ell_T$ be arbitrary corruptions of $\ell'_1,\ldots,\ell'_T$.
 We quantify the total corruption level $\calC\coloneqq \E\brk[\big]{\sum_{t=1}^T\sum_{h=0}^{H-1}\|\ell'_t(h)-\ell_t(h)\|_\infty} \in [0, HT]$.
 In particular, when $\calC=0$, the stochastic regime with adversarial corruption reduces to the stochastic regime, whereas when $C = \Omega(T)$ it coincides with the adversarial regime.
 For each state-action pair $(s,a)$, let $\mu(s,a)\coloneqq \E_{\ell'\sim\calD}[\ell'(s,a)]$ and $\sigma^2(s,a)\coloneqq \E_{\ell'\sim\calD} \brk{ (\ell'(s,a)-\mu(s,a))^2 }$ denote the mean and variance, respectively.
 Let $\pi^\star$ be an optimal policy for the uncorrupted mean loss function $\mu$, and define the suboptimality gap $\Delta\colon\calS\times\calA\to[0,H]$ as $\Delta(s,a)\coloneqq Q^{\pi^\star}(s,a;\mu)-\min_{a'\in\calA}Q^{\pi^\star}(s,a';\mu)$.